sennetconsortium/senotype_editor/README.md

 The Senotype Editor is a Single Page Application based in Python Flask, Jinja2, jquery, and JavaScript.

 # Help files
-User documentation files are located in the Help subdirectory of this repo.
+[User documentation files](https://github.com/sennetconsortium/senotype_editor/blob/main/docs/HELP.md) are located in the _docs_ folder of this repo.

+GitHub Pages has been configured to display this documentation in a link in the main navbar of the Editor.
+The Pages link is https://sennetconsortium.github.io/senotype_editor/.

 # Local Development
 To run the Senotype Editor locally,